You are here

 The Elementary and Secondary School Emergency Relief (ESSER) III Application for Funds is now available

-ESSER Engagement Opportunities
+ESSER Engagement Update

 On March 11, 2021 the American Rescue Plan (ARP) Act was signed into law.
 The ARP ESSER III funding from the ARP Act provides support for K-12 schools with a total of nearly $122 billion to States and school districts to help safely open and sustain the safe operations of schools and address the impacts of the coronavirus pandemic on the nation's students.
 The ARP Act also allocates $39.6 billion for the Higher Education Emergency Relief Fund, $450 billion to the Individuals with Disabilities Education Act (IDEA), and $2.8 billion for the Governor's Emergency Education Relief Fund.
 Under ESSER III, Colorado has been allocated $1,166,328,632.